jesseplamondon/310IndividualProject/README.md

 * Download the CoreNLP zip file from: https://stanfordnlp.github.io/CoreNLP/ and extract
 * Reference all of the jars to the class path of the Java project

+### Jwiki
+After including the CoreNLP API, include the jwiki jar file found in this repository into the classpath of the Java Project.